-When we reviewed the NMD_R1 last year, we explained the reasons for the midsole foam plug’s existence in the 1980’s.
-But today, they are merely cosmetic and serve no other purpose than to add a retro flavor to a modern sneaker.
+When we reviewed the NMD_R1 a couple of years ago, we explained the reasons for the midsole foam plug’s existence in the 1980’s.
+But today, they are merely cosmetic and serve no other purpose other than adding a retro aspect to a modern sneaker.

-And modern, the NMD_R1 certainly is.
-A full-length Boost midsole makes all-day wearing extremely comfortable, while the mesh upper keeps the foot supported inside a soft shell.
+And the NMD_R1 is contemporary as it gets.
+A full-length Boost midsole makes all-day wearing extremely comfortable, while the mesh upper keeps the foot supported inside.

 If you’re a fan of the retro aesthetic in a modern package, you can have it in white too.

 4) adidas Continental ’80

 Of late, we’re noticing more Continental 80’s on the feet than the Superstar or Stansmith.
 We can also see why it’s a sensible pick.